odin-engine/ode_ecs/README.md

 # Features

-- Simple, lean and type-safe API.
+- Simple and type-safe API.
 - Fast (if you find a faster ECS written in Odin, please let me know).
 - Everything is preallocated (no hidden memory reallocations during a game loop).
 - All important operations are **O(1)**, with no hidden linked lists.